jwschmidberger/jwschmidberger.github.io/cv.md

 `Current`
 __Senior Scientist__, Evotec

-- Waiting for clearance to move to UK
+- Waiting for clearance to move to UK (Stalled by COVID 19 crisis)

 `2016-2019`
 __Research Scientist__, The University of Western Australia